-- Record miles driven and report the annual fiscal year mileage for each University-owned and long-term leased vehicle to the Office of Risk Management within 2 business days following the end of each fiscal year (in order to comply with State Police reporting requirements.)
+- Record miles driven and report the annual fiscal year mileage for each University-owned and long-term leased vehicle to the Office of Property & Liability Risk Management within 2 business days following the end of each fiscal year (in order to comply with State Police reporting requirements.)

 - Monitor the mileage and age of the vehicle fleet for vehicle retirement consideration.

-- Contact the Office of Property Liability & Risk Management (924-3055) to arrange for insurance coverage upon purchase of a vehicle.
-Newly purchased vehicles must not be driven until insurance coverage confirmation is received.
+- Contact the Office of Property Liability & Risk Management (924-3055) to arrange for insurance coverage upon purchase of a University-owned or long-term leased vehicle.
+Newly purchased University-owned vehicles must not be driven until insurance coverage confirmation is received.

-- Inform the Office of Property Liability & Risk Management of changes in the vehicle fleet in order to maintain insurance coverage.
+- Inform the Office of Property Liability & Risk Management of changes in the vehicle fleet of University-owned or long term leased vehicles in order to maintain insurance coverage.
 This includes responding to the annual Risk Management Vehicle Insurance survey by the prescribed due date.

 - Review FIN-006, Section 3 for information regarding liability coverage, physical damage coverage, and accident reporting procedures.

-- Obtain from the driver of a University-owned vehicle, a copy of the accident report for any accident occurring out-of-state or in the District of Columbia and send to the Virginia Department of State Police and to the Office of Property Liability & Risk Management as mandated by the Provisions of Section 52-4, of the Code of Virginia, of 1950 as Amended, Memo-2001-No.10.
+- Obtain from the driver of a University vehicle, a copy of the Auto Loss Notice and request a Police Report (if available) for any accident occurring out-of-state or in the District of Columbia and send to the Office of Property Liability & Risk Management as mandated by the Provisions of Section 52-4, of the Code of Virginia, of 1950 as Amended, Memo-2001-No.10.

 Proper Vehicle Use – Department or Unit Responsibilities:

-Each department or unit that is assigned University-owned vehicles must establish a system for authorizing vehicle use.
-The Supervisor/Manager must:
+Each department or unit that is assigned or operates University vehicles must establish a system for authorizing vehicle use.
+The Manager/Supervisor must:

-- Allow only drivers with valid licenses to operate a University-owned vehicle.
-Students who do not have an employment relationship with the University should not be authorized to transport passengers on behalf of the University.
-Additionally, others who do not have an employment relationship with the University who are under 21 years of age should not be authorized to transport passengers.
+- Allow only drivers with valid licenses to operate a University vehicle.
+Students who do not have an employment relationship with the University must not be authorized to transport passengers on behalf of the University.
+Additionally, others who do not have an employment relationship with the University who are under 21 years of age must not be authorized to transport passengers.

-- Initiate through Human Resources annual driving record checks for employees currently driving University-owned vehicles as a requirement of the job.
+- Initiate through Human Resources annual driving record checks for employees currently driving University vehicles as a requirement of the job.

 - Notify Human Resources of any position that requires driving so that the initial driving record check can be completed on those who apply for the position.

-- Equip each University-owned vehicle with a copy of the Driver’s Responsibilities and provide a copy to each individual authorized to operate a University-owned vehicle.
+- Equip each University vehicle with a copy of the Driver’s Responsibilities and provide a copy to each individual authorized to operate a University vehicle.

 - Provide authorized drivers with adequate training on specific features and handling followed by driving practice for unfamiliar vehicles.

-- Not transport groups of high school and younger students in the University’s care in 12 and 15-passenger vans, or other vehicles designed to transport 10 or more passengers that do not meet school bus standards.
+- Not transport groups of high school and younger students in the University’s care in vehicles designed to transport 10 or more passengers that do not meet school bus standards.
 These standards can be found in CFR Title 49-Transportation Chapter V Part 571 Federal Motor Vehicle Safety Standards 571.220 – 222.

-- a condition of employment for a position requires driving a University-owned vehicle;
+- a condition of employment for a position requires driving a University vehicle;

 - the employee’s role changes to include driving responsibilities as a requirement of the job; or

-- the supervisor of an employee currently driving a University-owned vehicle makes such a request.
+- the supervisor of an employee currently driving a University vehicle makes such a request.